libbitcoin/libbitcoin-system/style_guide.md

 Maximum of 80 characters per line [exceptions allowed for test vectors], 4 space indents, no tabs.

 Each continued line should be nested by 1 indent.
+Parameter stacking is discouraged.

 If you're nesting more than 3 levels deep then generally you are doing something wrong.
 Reorganize and/or break it into functions.
 Always prefer flat over nested, dumb over clever, slow+clear over fast+obtuse.